E Embarcadero: Historic streetcar service

 Historic streetcar service on The Embarcadero north of Don Chee Way began in March 2000 when the F Market & Wharves line was extended to Fisherman's Wharf.
 That extension and the 1998 light rail extension to the Caltrain Depot make up almost the entirety of the E line route; they were connected by unused tracks on The Embarcadero between Don Chee Way and Folsom Street.

 Later changes

 The new E Embarcadero line operated on a temporary basis during the 2013 America's Cup yacht races.

 On March 28, 2014, the San Francisco Municipal Transportation Agency (SFMTA) officially approved plans for weekend-only service of the E Embarcadero heritage streetcar line starting in summer 2015, with weeklong service starting the next year.
 Weekend operation officially began on August 1, 2015, and weeklong service began on April 23, 2016.

+Discontinuation

-Service was suspended on March 17, 2020, due to the COVID-19 pandemic, and as of August 2025 has yet to resume.
+Service was suspended on March 17, 2020, due to the COVID-19 pandemic.

+In 2025, the president and CEO of Market Street Railway said that restoration of E Embarcadero service was "not in the near-term", citing slower-than-anticipated development along the southern Embarcadero, particularly around Piers 30–32, and the existing service provided by light rail vehicles along the corridor.
+He also cited Muni's budgetary situation as a factor in any future revival of the line.